 Return on Investment (ROI)

-Department's net operating income is the department's revenue minus all expenses for which the department manager is responsible.
+Department's net operating income (also called segment margin) equals the department's revenue minus all controllable expenses.

 CP Inc. is a company engaged in production and distribution of computers and printers.
 It has two main operating departments: department C specializes in design, production and marketing of computers and Department P deals in printers.